-The ABC/XYZ classification, along with determining the Probabilistic Service Level (PSL) or the Demand Fulfilment Rate (DFR), constitutes the key foundations for developing an effective inventory replenishment model.
-These methods allow inventory identification and prioritisation based on its predictability of value and demand, which is essential to optimise ordering processes and warehouse management.
-Consequently, they allow for a more targeted and effective approach to inventory management, increasing the operational and financial efficiency of the company.
+The ABC/XYZ classification, along with determining the Probabilistic Service Level (PSL) or the Demand Fulfillment Rate (DFR), constitutes the key foundations for developing an effective inventory replenishment model.
+These methods allow for the identification and prioritization of inventory based on their value and demand predictability, which is essential for optimizing ordering processes and warehouse management.
+Consequently, they enable a more targeted and effective approach to inventory management, increasing the operational and financial efficiency of the enterprise.

-For classifying inventory to better manage and optimise supply chains, in addition to the ABC and XYZ methods, the following can also be used (Mitra et al., 2015; Pandya & Thakkar, 2016; Sirisha & Kalyan, 2022):
+For classifying inventory to better manage and optimize supply chains, besides the ABC and XYZ methods, the following can also be used (Mitra et al., 2015; Pandya & Thakkar, 2016; Sirisha & Kalyan, 2022):

-- HML classification based on the unit price of the product, where H (high) denotes products with a high unit price, M (medium) with a medium, and L (low) with a low, - VED classification based on the criticality of products, where V (Vital) denotes indispensable products, E (Essential) important and D (Desirable) desired, - GOLF classification based on the frequency of use and location, where G denotes general products, O occasional, L local, and F fast-moving, - SDE classification based on the availability of products, where S denotes Scarce products, D difficult to obtain, and E easy to obtain, - FSN classification based on the rotation speed, where F denotes fast rotating products, S- slowly rotating, and N - non-moving (non-rotating),

-SOS - classification based on the cyclicality of demand for a given product: Seasonal products have high demand in a specific season or time period, Off-Seasonal - have even demand throughout the year or their demand increases in periods that are not considered the peak season for the product category.
+- HML classification based on the unit price of the product, where H (High) denotes products with a high unit price, M (Medium) with a medium, and L (Low) with a low, - VED classification based on the criticality of products, where V (Vital) denotes indispensable products, E (Essential) important, and D (Desirable) desired, - GOLF classification based on the frequency of use and location, where General denotes general products, Occasional - occasional, Local - local, and Fastmoving - quickly rotating, - SDE classification based on the availability of products, where Scarce denotes rare products, Difficult hard to obtain, and Easy easy to obtain, - FSN classification based on the rotation speed, where Fast denotes quickly rotating products, Slow slowly rotating, and Non-moving non-rotating, - SOS classification based on the cyclicality of demand for a given product: Seasonal products have high demand in a specific season or time period, Off-Seasonal - have even demand throughout the year or their demand increases in periods that are not considered the peak season for the product category.